heimrichhannot/contao-pwa-bundle/README.md

 Event                              | Description
 ---------------------------------- | --------------------
-huh_pwa_push_not_supported         | Fired if browser not supports push notifications huh_pwa_push_permission_denied     | Fired if browser has push notifications blocked huh_pwa_push_isSubscribed          | Fired when subscribed to push notifications (on page load or when unsubscribe)
+huh_pwa_sw_not_supported           | Fired if browser not supports serviceworker or no service worker found. huh_pwa_push_not_supported         | Fired if browser not supports push notifications huh_pwa_push_permission_denied     | Fired if browser has push notifications blocked huh_pwa_push_isSubscribed          | Fired when subscribed to push notifications (on page load or when unsubscribe)